 The no-runout guarantee, in practice

 Most auto-delivery agreements include a no-runout guarantee: if the supplier's model misses and you run out, the supplier eats any restart costs (typically a leak test on the lines, a furnace bleed and restart, and any service fee).
-The leak-test step isn't a courtesy — NFPA 58 requires it after any out-of-gas event:
+The leak-test step isn't a courtesy.
+NFPA 58 requires a leak check before a propane system is put back into service after an interruption such as a run-out:

 This is the main reason most central-heating customers stay on auto-delivery.